 Almond oil proves to be very effective when it comes to rectal health.
 According to one study, consuming almonds lowers the risk of colon cancer.
 Another study indicates that the almond oil injection is the first method to treat the rectal prolapse in kids (rectal prolapse: a condition in which lower part of large intestine drops down towards or protrudes from the rectum).

 Almond oil injections also help with idiopathic pruritus ani, in which the anal region keeps itching for no apparent reason and for which there is no medicinal cure.
-In a study, patients with the said conditions were given almond oil injections and the results indicated that 93 percent of the patients were permanently cured after taking the injections.
+Researchers in a study gave patients with the above-mentioned symptoms almond oil injections, which resulted in a 93 percent cure rate.

 It treats ear aches

 Earaches are very common, especially among the children.
 The causes of the pain vary, but they have one effective natural remedy, and this is using sweet almond oil.
 The sweet almond oil is known to relief the earache instantly.
 It softens the ear wax and relieves the congestion in the ventinal tubes in the ear.
 Unlike the other ear wax softeners, sweet almond oil is safe, even in the presence of microscopic cuts.
 Notably, other ear wax softeners cause infection when exposed to microscopic cuts in the ear.

 Sweet almond oil is packed with vitamin E, which is a potent antioxidant.
 One tablespoon of almond oil provides 26 percent of the recommended daily use.
 It protects the cells from harmful substances called free radicals.

 Almond oil helps prevent degeneration of cells and cognitive decline in the elderly.
 It is also believed to lower the risk of cancer and cardiovascular disease.